schlomo/cloudrail-demo/README.md

 Successfully login
 You are now logged in and can begin to use the Cloudrail CLI tool.
 ```

-The login will generate a file on your hard drive at ~/.cloudrail/config with your API key, Customer ID and Username.
-You may choose to remove this file and retain the API key for your records.
-The API key can be provided as a parameter to the tool when using various commands.

 #### 4. Create the AWS IAM Role and add your AWS account to Cloudrail service
 Please, follow the instructions [here](docs/cloudrail-role/README.md) in order to create the AWS IAM Role for Cloudrail.